 For example, suppose a child is allergic to chocolate.
 The first time he or she eats chocolate, it is digested in the stomach and intestines.
 The digested chocolate causes special cells in the tissues of the body to make a chemical called an antibody.
 The next time chocolate is eaten, its digestive products combine with the antibodies in the skin and lungs.
 This causes damage to the small blood vessels in the skin, allowing fluid to escape.
 As a result, little spots of fluid collect on the skin, appearing as hives (spots or blotches).
 The effects on the lungs may be a pouring out of thick mucus and the closing down of the bronchial tubes.
 This is asthma.
 During the attack, the child has great difficulty in breathing.

 Antibiotics, in general, are among the body’s main defenses against infection.
 Only certain antibiotics cause harm in this way.
-When this special kind of antibody combine with the allergen (in this case, chocolate), a substance called histamine is released.
+When this special kind of antibody combines with the allergen (in this case, chocolate), a substance called histamine is released.
 The histamine then causes the allergic reaction.
 Certain drugs, called antihistamine drugs, can prevent the allergic reaction, though they cannot cure the allergy.

 Doctors are now able to identify the substances (allergens) which cause allergies in particular people by using the scratch test.
 Scratches are made in a row along a person’s arm, and very small amount of material which could be the cause- such as pollen, house dust, and cat fur are placed in the scratches.
 If the skin around a certain scratch swells and reddens, this indicates that the patient is allergic to the substance contained in that particular scratch.